Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-Are you a Georgia resident who is wondering how you are going to pay for college?
+Are you a Georgia student who is wondering how you are going to pay for college?
 You can start with some of these top Georgia scholarships available to high school and college students!
-These scholarships include private awards, as well merit scholarships at colleges in Georgia.
+These scholarships include private awards, as well merit scholarships at colleges in the state of Georgia.
 Keep on reading to learn more about the great scholarships in Georgia!

 Don’t miss: Scholarships360’s free scholarship search tool